Deep learning-based person re-identification methods: A survey and outlook of recent works: Conclusion and future directions

 \textbf{(6) Decentralised learning person Re-ID.} Most of the existing person Re-ID methods use a centralized learning paradigm, which requires collecting all training data from different camera views or domains for centralized training.
 Although these supervised or unsupervised methods have made significant progress, centralized person Re-ID learning ignores images of people that contain large amounts of personal and private information that may not be allowed to be shared into a central data set.
 As privacy scenarios increase, it can fundamentally limit the centralized learning person Re-ID methods in the real world.
 Several recent works \citep{Wu2020Decentralised,Sun2021DecentralisedPerson,Zhuang2020Performance,Bedogni2021Modelling} attempted to address the above problem through decentralised learning.
-Wu et al. \citep{Wu2020Decentralised} applied federated learning \citep{McMahan2017Communication} to person Re-ID by building a globally generalised model server that does not require access to local training data and shared of cross-domain data.
-Sun et al. \citep{Sun2021DecentralisedPerson} proposed a selective knowledge aggregation approach to optimize the trade-off between model personalisation and generalization in decentralised person Re-ID.
+These methods either built a globally generalised model server through federated learning, which did not require access to local training data and shared of cross-domain data, or selectively performed knowledge aggregation to optimize the trade-off between model personalisation and generalization in decentralised person Re-ID.
 In future work, how to ensure understanding cross-domain data heterogeneity while learning a global generalised model remains challenging.